tracychowst/Pizzeria-Project/README.md

 - How many hours does each staff member work during each shift?
 - What is the hourly rate for each staff member?
 - What is the cost for each staff member?

+## About the Dataset
+The dataset is proprietary and not accessible to the public.

+There are a total of 10 CSV files: address, customers, ingredient, inventory, item, orders, recipe, rota, shift and staff.